PavleProd/Telegram-Bot/README.md

 docker-compose build to build the image <br/>
 docker-compose up -d to start docker containter

-Type /start in @PavleProdanovicBot chat on Telegram.
+Type /start in @PavleProdanovic_bot chat on Telegram.
 Paste URL with image you want to download

 ## Functionalities